lubuntu-team/manual/source/3/3.1/3.1.1/fcitx.rst

 ------
 To use a virtual keyboard right click on the tray icon in the system tray that looks like a keyboard and toggle virtual keyboard.

-To switch your keyboard method with the applet is to left click on the applet :menuselection:`Input Mehtod --> Desired keyboard layout`.
+To switch your keyboard method with the applet is to left click on the applet :menuselection:`Input Method --> Desired keyboard layout`.

 To bring up a configuration dialog for input method right click on the panel applet and :menuselection:`Configure current input method`.